adibouG/onlineChekin/README.md

 This process is called [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and works really well in a multi developer team.

-- **Develop** branch points to the develop environment in cloud.
-- **Feature** branches point to the private/local environment or an optional per feature branch environment in the cloud.
-- **Release** branches point to the staging environment in cloud.
-- **Master**, **hotfix** branches points to the latest release on production in cloud.

 ## First use

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).